-I became a Director of SMART because I still want to contribute to making our education system as effective and enjoyable as it can be both for those who experience it and those who work in it.
+I became a Trustee of SMART because I still want to contribute to making our education system as effective and enjoyable as it can be both for those who experience it and those who work in it.

 Dr Sue Brownlow

 My three children have attended local schools which are now part of SMART, and I first got involved in 2008 as a parent governor at Liskeard School.
 I have lived in Cornwall since 2002, initially working in Plymouth for the Regional Development Agency then becoming the Director of the Combined Universities in Cornwall between 2009 and 2013.

 I am now also a Governor of Plymouth Marjon University and Plymouth College of Art, and I am chair of the body that leads on standards and church school academies for the Diocese of Truro.
 With my husband I own and run Looe Valley Vineyard just outside St Keyne.

 Before moving to Cornwall I worked in Bristol as human resources director for a large regional law firm and for a national further education body where I led on leadership development and teacher training for Colleges.